sablier-labs/docs/docs/contracts/v2/guides/staking/03-hooks.md

 ---
-id: "hooks"
+id: "stake-hooks"
 sidebar_position: 3
 title: "Hooks"
 ---

-Hooks enable callbacks to the staking contract when the following conditions are met:
+Hooks enable callbacks to the staking contract in the following scenario:

 1. A call to `cancel` or `withdraw` function is made.
-2. Staking contract is the recipient of the Sablier stream.
+2. The staking contract is the recipient of the Sablier stream.

-Depending on your requirement, you can implement a custom logic to be executed when the sender cancels or a user withdraws from a staked stream.
-For example, you might want to automatically unstake the stream if `cancel` is called, or you might want to update the user's balance in your application if `withdraw` is called.
+Depending on your requirement, you can implement custom logic to be executed when the sender cancels or a user withdraws from a staked stream.
+For example, you might want to automatically unstake the stream if `cancel` is called, or you might want to update the internal accounting if `withdraw` is called.
 Hooks make that happen.

 For this example, we will implement the following logic:

-1. Updates user's staked balance in the staking contract when a cancel is called.
+1. When a stream is canceled, update the user's staked balance in the staking contract.
-2. Updates user's staked balance in the staking contract and transfers the withdrawn amount to the user's address.
+2. When a withdrawal is made, update the user's staked balance in the staking contract and transfer the withdrawn amount to the user's address.

 :::note

-A dedicated hook guide is available [here](/contracts/v2/guides/hooks).
+A dedicated guide for hooks is available [here](/contracts/v2/guides/hooks).

 :::